astromechza/score-flyio/README.md

 - `environment` - For accessing local environment variables.
 Properties can be used for accessing environment variables like `${resources.env.SOME_KEY}`.
 - `dns` - For accessing a useful hostname of the deployment.
 The only available property is `host`, a hostname.
 The default class will return `<app>.internal`, while the `external` class will return the external hostname.
   - **NOTE:** The `external` class depends on a shared-ipv4 address being provisioned for the app.
+- `volume` - For accessing the volume id of an existing volume that's not attached or already attached to the current machine.
+It can be referenced via `${resources.vol-name}`.
+  - **NOTE:** At some point we'll work out how to provision the volume here if needed as well!
+(TODO).

 ### Metadata Interpolation